Common Causes of Sore Throat and When to See a Doctor

 Treatment Options for Sore Throat

 The recommended treatment for a sore throat will depend on the underlying cause.
-Those seeking sore throat treatment in Singapore may be prescribed different methods of treatment depending on whether the cause is viral or bacterial infections, allergies or acid reflux.
-Viral infections will primarily be treated with supportive care and rest, though bacterial infections may be treated with further medical interventions based on how ill an individual is.
+Sore throat treatment in Singapore depends on the underlying cause, whether it is a viral or bacterial infection, allergies, or acid reflux.
+Viral infections are usually managed with supportive care and rest, while bacterial infections may require antibiotics or other treatment depending on the severity of the illness.

 Preventing Sore Throat